bmlanguage/bml/documentation.md

                      *   **`hasHardwarePrefetchSupport() -> boolean`:** returns `true` if the target platform provides hardware support for prefetching.
                     *   **`dispatchPrefetch(dataAddress address, size) -> void;`**: dispatches a prefetch instruction to a specific memory location.
 The `size` parameter indicates how much data should be prefetched from the specified `address`.
                      *    **`getInstructionSchedulingHints(codeBlock) -> List<InstructionSchedulingHint>;`**: Gets a list of hints for instruction scheduling based on data dependencies using symbolic information.
 The codeBlock is the code region that should be analyzed by the CAM.
+                    *   **`addTransformation(StringLiteral removeCode, StringLiteral insertCode, StringLiteral transformationType)`**: Adds a transformation to the code that removes `removeCode` and inserts `insertCode` using a rule-based transformation.
+The `transformationType` can be used to specify specific transformation options.
+                    *   **`getHardwareDescription(StringLiteral hardwareDescription)`**: Loads a hardware description language file and returns the content as a string literal that can be used by the CAM.

             *   Example:
                 ```baremetal
                  @arc arm {